Almost everything you need to know about movers’ liability coverage

 Choosing an option

 Whatever you choose as a coverage option for your office relocation or technology relocation, it’s important to get the level of coverage explained to you and get it in writing.
-This is particularly important with full value protection, as the prices of that option can vary by mover.
+This is particularly important with full value protection, as the prices of that option can vary by office mover.
 Ultimately, companies and business owners should go into an office relocation aware of the limitations of released value, especially when it comes to intangible and invaluable assets like business continuity.

 Interested in talking to a highly experienced officer mover?
 We’d love to hear from you.